I became a true Christian about three years ago!

 I'm 23 and my boyfriend 37.
 I pray to God that you could help me to find the right direction according to what the Scripture says, and, of course, that I could apply it as well in my life because that is what I aim for.

 Thank you so much for reading this.

 God bless you!

 One of the sad periods of Israel's history was the time of the Judges.
 The people went from bad to worse to horrible and the key is found at the end of the book: "In those days there was no king in Israel; everyone did what was right in his own eyes" (Judges 21:25).
-People were doing as you, deciding for themselves what was right or wrong.
+People were doing like you, deciding for themselves what was right or wrong.
 However, everyone has their own ideas.
 The problem is that right and wrong is not a personal choice or a feeling.
 God sets the standard and He didn't leave us guessing as to where the boundaries are.
 "Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord; seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.
 For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world by lust" (II Peter 1:2-4).
 Through our knowledge of God -- through the Bible -- we have everything we need for living this life and living it in a godly manner.